 Criminal Justice students can complete 48 hours of coursework and internships at Gadsden State before transferring to a four-year school.
 Courses include Introduction to Criminal Justice, Criminal Law and Procedure, Juvenile Delinquency, Police Organization and Administration and more.

 An Associate in Applied Science in Marketing Management is available at Gadsden State.
 The degree requires 68 hours of coursework to complete.
 Some of the courses offered include Visual Merchandising, Consumer Behavior, Fundamentals of Selling and Advertising and Sales Promotion.

 An Associate in Applied Science in Office Administration is available for those seeking employment as an administrative assistant.
 Degrees are available in general, legal and medical administrative assistant as well as Health Information Technology Management and Medical Coding and Scribing.
-Short-term certificates requiring 25 hours of coursework are available in Health Information Technology Management, Word Processing Specialist and Medical Coding/Billing Specialist.
+Short-term certificates requiring 25 hours of coursework are available in Health Information Technology Management (also available as a Hybrid Advantage option), Word Processing Specialist and Medical Coding/Billing Specialist.

 Students in Paralegal Studies will receive the skills they need to be employed by a lawyer, law office, corporation, governmental agency or other entity.
 Paralegals perform specifically delegated substantive legal work for which a lawyer is responsible.
 Completion of the program results in an Associate in Applied Science in Paralegal.